-Always been sports minded in what he describes as "an overall interest and knowledge of most sports with an emphasis on football".
-Tony did play football, but admits his footy career was not one of "great notoriety".
+With a lifelong passion for sport or as Tony describes, 'an overall interest and knowledge of most sports with an emphasis on football', he did once play football, but admits his footy career was not one of 'great notoriety'.

-Over the past 22 years Tony has covered all Australia's major sporting events.
-During 1994, Tony covered the historic tour of South Africa by the Australian Cricket team and received the Victorian Cricket Association's Best Television Story Award for his exclusive story of Dean Jones' retirement from International cricket.
+Over the past 27 years Tony has covered all Australia's major sporting events.
+During 1994, Tony covered the historic tour of South Africa by the Australian Cricket team and received the Victorian Cricket Association's Best Television Story Award for his exclusive story of Dean Jones' retirement from international cricket.

 During the tour Tony witnessed history as South Africa was heading towards its first open elections and met future President, Nelson Mandela.
 Tony took the opportunity to ask him several pertinent questions about the South African team's chances against the Australians.